 Seedling planting instructions:

-• Plant your seedling immediately, either in the ground or in a pot.
+- Plant your seedling immediately, either in the ground or in a pot.
 Do not allow the roots to dry out.
-If you’re planting in a pot or container, be sure the vessel has drainage holes.
+If you’re planting in a pot or container, be sure the vessel has drainage holes and is at least the length of your seedling’s roots.

-• Plant the seedling with the root collar at ground surface.
+- Plant the seedling with the root collar at ground or soil level surface.

-• Partially fill the hole, firming the soil around the lower roots.
+- Partially fill the hole, firming the soil around the lower roots.
+Fill hole with soil up to the root collar.